gsileno/processmining/README.md

 A pure sequence net where every transition connects exactly 1 place to 1 place will score a `0` (perfect structural simplicity).

-> TO DO: missing genralization measures.
+> TO DO: missing generalization measures.

 ## References